updated

 There is a small train station just 10 minutes dirve form the property, and we'll run errands to the nearby towns and villages regularly.

-We don’t smoke and aren’t keen on cigarette smoke, but we welcome occasional smokers.
+We don’t smoke and aren’t keen on cigarette smoke, but we can welcome discreet occasional smokers.

 There won’t be internet access at the start of the project, so make sure you have internet in your phone before you arrive if you need it.